grafana/agent/docs/sources/flow/reference/config-blocks/import.file.md

 {{< docs/shared lookup="flow/stability/beta.md" source="agent" version="<AGENT_VERSION>" >}}

-The `import.file` block imports custom components from a file and exposes them to the importer. `import.file` blocks must be given a label which determines the namespace where custom components are exposed.
+The `import.file` block imports custom components from a file and exposes them to the importer.
+`import.file` blocks must be given a label that determines the namespace where custom components are exposed.

 [module]: {{< relref "../../concepts/modules.md" >}}